pessimistic-io/internship-tasks/README.md

 This set of tasks is part of the Pessimistic Junior Solidity smart contracts security educational initiative.
-Learn more here: **% Link to the Post %**
+Learn more here: https://medium.com/pessimistic-security/pessimistic-launches-junior-program-de0fcc4f4097

 Solutions need to be posted to [gist](https://gist.github.com/) and sent to us as **individuall** links for each task!